stackhpc/ansible-slurm-appliance/docs/openondemand.md

 To enable compute nodes for virtual desktops, Jupyter notebooks, RStudio, VSCode, or MATLAB (accessed through the Open OnDemand portal), add nodes/groups to the `openondemand_desktop`, `openondemand_jupyter`, `openondemand_rstudio`, `openondemand_codeserver`, and `openondemand_matlab` inventory groups respectively.
 These may be all or a subset of the `compute` group.

-*Note* that due to licensing, the MATLAB batch connect app only works with a MATLAB distribution already installed on the target site compute nodes, as well as Lmod configured with a module file for the software.
-See the compute node prerequisite software installation (e.g.`roles/openondemand/tasks/rstudio_compute.yml`) for where these modulefiles are written to.
-We append them to the `/opt/ohpc/pub/modulefiles` directory on the compute node for simplicity.
-MATLAB app also requires the same TurboVNC and Xfce Desktop software installed for the virtual desktop, so this is included for `openondemand_matlab` groups.
-To enable the MATLAB app, the `openondemand_matlab_partition` must also be defined in group_vars as it is set to `''` by default.

 The above functionality is configured by running the `ansible/portal.yml` playbook.
 This is automatically run as part of `ansible/site.yml`.

+## MATLAB
+*NB* Due to licensing, the MATLAB batch connect app requires a MATLAB intallation to be present on the relevant compute nodes.
+The MATLAB app is therefore disabled by default, and must be enabled by setting `openondemand_matlab_partition` in e.g. `environments/site/inventory/group_vars/all/openondemand.yml` to the name of the partition where MATLAB is available.
+The MATLAB app is therefore disabled by default, and must be enabled by setting `openondemand_matlab_partition` in e.g. `environments/site/inventory/group_vars/all/openondemand.yml` to the name of the partition where MATLAB is available.

+An Lmod modulefile also needs to be available on compute nodes - this is not provided by the appliance.
+See e.g.`roles/openondemand/tasks/rstudio_compute.yml` for an example modulefile.
+The path of the modulefile needs to adhere to a convention to work with the common environemnt's default batch connect form.
+The modulefile must be created as `matlab/< MATLAB_VERSION >`, where the version should match the `openondemand_matlab_version` variable.
+This variable is set to empty in the role default so must be defined in `environments/site/inventory/group_vars/all/openondemand.yml`.

+As MATLAB requires a remote desktop, the TurboVNC and Xfce Desktop packages and configuration from the  "openondemand_desktop" app will be automatically applied to nodes where the MATLAB app is enabled.

 # Default configuration